Raserber/Latex-university-template-scrartcl/README.md

 ![Git Clone](docs/carbonInstallation.png)

+:warning:**You need to compile with XeLaTeX**

-Then you can build the template directly without errors!
+Then you can *almost* build the template directly without errors!

+*If you have some errors look at the .log file*

-But you still have to personalise the data :
+But you still have to customize the data :

 1. Add a ```./assets/logo.png``` for you own logo and repositionning correctly it at the line ```17``` by changing the values of ```hshift=``` and ```vshift=```
 > ![backgroundsetup ligne 17](docs/logoCarbon.png)